cogentcore/cogent/README.md

 # TODO

-* initial view of buffer not scrolling
+* lookup
-* jump still not scrolling reliably
+* jump still not scrolling reliably -- same with links -- very random -- print in scroll code!
 * editor rendering overflow
 * lineno horiz scrolling issues
 * open file goes in wrong directory; crashing or not working

 # DONE

+* initial view of buffer not scrolling
 * new command output needs to trigger layout update -- maybe fixed?
 * click select is not updating on render
 * register insert not working